anusha-awan/pearls-aqi-predictor/README.md

 ## 🌐 Live OpenWeather Integration

-The final dashboard connects directly to the live OpenWeather Air Pollution API.
+The final dashboard connects to the **OpenWeather Air Pollution API**.

 The application: